sericakitty/pygame-clock/README.md

 # Pygame-clock

-This is a clock made with python and pygame-module.
+This is a clock made with python and pygame module.

 # Installation

-Download files and import file in pygameclock folder.
+Download the files and import them in the pygameclock folder.
-Download python and pygame-module.
+Download Python and the pygame module.
-Search how to open python file in your operation system.
+Search how to open a python file in your operation system.

 # Licence